“I am large.” Walt Whitman wrote, in Song of Myself. “I contain multitudes.“

-My first memoir, At Home on the Kazakh Steppe: A Peace Corps Memoir, was published in 2014.
-Other memoirs are in the works, including one telling my stuttering story from my first memory at age 6, to my “awakening” at age 42 and eventual recovery.
-More than that, it is the story of resiliency, of recovery, and of redemption.
+A prequel to my first memoir is in the works, telling my stuttering story from my first memory at age 6, to my “awakening” at age 42 and eventual recovery.
+It is also the story of resiliency, recovery, and redemption.
 And, though I still identify as a stutterer, my stuttering no longer rules my life.
 In fact, in writing this today, I realize I rarely think of it anymore.

-I’ve got two books for children: a picture book, Two Bunnies, which is still in need of pictures, and a chapter book, Grandma Goes to Kazakhstan, which will (I hope) be followed by such titles as Grandma Goes to Tahiti, Grandma Goes to Scotland and Wales, or Grandma Goes to Cuba.
+I’ve also got two books for children: a picture book, Two Bunnies, which is still in need of pictures, and a chapter book, Grandma Goes to Kazakhstan, which will (I hope) be followed by such titles as Grandma Goes to Tahiti, Grandma Goes to Scotland and Wales, or Grandma Goes to Cuba.
 But I’ve accepted that there may only be Grandma Goes to Ohio.

-It also includes over twenty years in 12-Step recovery programs, certification and practice as a Gestalt psychotherapist, and a longstanding interest in the writings of Buddhist scholars and mentors.
+It also includes over twenty years in various 12-Step recovery programs, certification and practice as a Gestalt psychotherapist, and a longstanding interest in the writings of Buddhist scholars and mentors.
 These different streams all flow into my writing and inform the therapy I do both with individuals and groups.

 I married right out of college, raised two sons in a midwest Ladies Home Journal life, and became a professional fundraiser.
 After twenty-three years, I headed back east to a job in fundraising at the University of Pennsylvania and a new life.

-For the next five years, our home was filled with foreign students who rented rooms on the third floor and filled our house with enthusiasm for learning English as a second language.
+Our home was also filled with foreign students who rented rooms on the third floor and filled our house with enthusiasm for learning English as a second language.
 This was the life I thought would continue for another few decades, at least.

-My husband had other ideas.
+The Universe had other ideas.